In Stock

 Planting Depth

-When planting the Wasabi rhizome, place it at a gentle angle (15–30 degrees) with the top (crown) slightly exposed above the soil surface.
+When planting the Wasabi rhizome, place it 5 cm deep with the crown slightly exposed above the soil surface.
 The crown is the rounded, more prominent end of the rhizome, where the buds (growing tips) are located.
 The bottom will be flatter or more tapered, where the roots will grow.
 Ensure the growing tip is facing upwards to encourage healthy shoot development.

 Planting Width